awslabs/multi-model-server/README.md

 Currently Portico supports only MXNet models, but we plan to extend Portico to support additional deep learning frameworks and welcome contributions.

+A quick overview and examples are below.
+Detailed documentation and examples are provided in the [docs folder](docs/README.md).

 ## Quick Start